zeyneddinoz/tubebend/README.md

 This work was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – Project-IDs 520256321.

 📄 The dataset is shared for preview/research purposes.
 The license will be added later.

+To see 3D geometry files as well, please click on: https://zenodo.org/records/18458823

 ## References
 [1] Borchmann, L., Schneider, D., and Engel, B. "*Design of a fuzzy controller to prevent wrinkling during rotary draw bending*" (2021).